leonusschmittus/Professional-Materials/Resume.md

 ## Notable Achievements
 (available for review on website)
 Music For Humans: a musical and visual story
 Symphony No.1: The Story of Scranton

-## Contact
-570-690-6601
-rosscohen47@gmail.com
-Website: insert website url